-Sage’s journey and working alongside her caregiver and keeper Barbara inspires me to keep at this exploration and mastery of health, being okay that I can’t control the outcome and neither can you.
+Sage’s journey and working alongside her caregiver and keeper Barbara inspires me to keep at this exploration and mastery of health, being okay that I can’t control the outcome, and neither can you.

 You get to choose the path, not the destination it leads to.
-I know in my heart that Sage had time here on earth with added quality of life because of the choices and actions that Barbara made.
+I know in my heart that Sage had time here on earth with an added quality of life because of the choices and actions that Barbara made.

 My continued mission is to do what I can to empower more horse owners sooner, rather than later on the journey to health.
 I want to personally thank Barbara for allowing me to be a part of Sage’s journey.

 May it serve as an inspiration and hope to others, to not give up, and cherish that space in the middle.

 P.S.
 Listen to Barabra share about her journey with Sage on the Better with Horses Podcast Episode 12 –